 When a star runs out of hydrogen fuel to fuse into helium within its core it begins to collapse while the outer atmospheric envelope expands.
-After a few million years the red giant ejects its outer layers then collapses into a white dwarf.
+After a few million years the red giant ejects its outer layers and then collapses into a white dwarf.
 Procyon B went through these stages about a billion years prior to the setting for SOT.
-During the end of Procyon B’s life it would have ejected a significant amount of ionized radiation and UV light into the region which would had a disruptive effect on the asteroids and comets around the binary star system.
+During the end of Procyon B’s life, it would have ejected a significant amount of ionizing radiation and UV light into the region which would have a disruptive effect on the asteroids and comets around the binary star system.

 Rain of Debris

 During the early life of all solar systems, debris remains from planet formation which includes asteroids and comets.
-Asteroids are made of metals and rocky material and formed closer to the star, where it is too warm for ices to remain solid.
-Comets are made up of ice, dust and rocky material and are formed farther from a star where ices does not melt.
-As comets approach a star their ice melts and vaporizes to form a tail.
+Asteroids are made of metals and rocky material and formed closer to the star, where it is too warm for ice to remain solid.
+Comets are made up of ice, dust, and rocky material and are formed farther from a star where ice does not melt.
+As comets approach a star their ice melts and vaporize to form a tail.

 It is likely other solar systems had similar episodes of intense collisions within 500-800 million years of their formation, such as Procyon.
 In addition, in SOT, it is postulated that when Procyon B’s red giant blasted off its atmosphere, it disrupted the asteroids in the system, and the comets in its Oort Cloud, causing a second period of intense bombardment.
 As a result, Procyon is envisioned as displaying numerous comet tails, like spokes in a wheel, and the frequency of asteroid and comet collisions with Thalassa is relatively high.

-As in any binary system, Procyon A and B orbit each other, and with a period of 40.8 years.
+As a binary star system, Procyon A and B orbit each other, with a period of 40.8 years.
 Their orbit is elliptical (not a circle) and the distance between the stars varies between 8.9 AU and 21.0 AU.
 One AU is the distance from the earth to the sun, about 93 million miles.
-At their closest they are about the same as the distance between us and Saturn; at their farthest about the distance between us and Uranus.
+At their closest, they are about the same as the distance between us and Saturn; at their farthest about the distance between us and Uranus.

-Procyon A and B were at periastron (their closest) in 1967, 2008, and will be again in 2050 and on May 15, 2090 when Syzygy between the white dwarf and two moons occurs in SOT.
-This is one reason the book’s setting is during 2089-90 as it corresponds with the actual peristron’s date..
+Procyon A and B were at periastron (their closest) in 1967, in 2008, in 2050, and will be on May 15, 2090, when Syzygy between the white dwarf and two moons occurs in SOT.
+This is one reason the book’s setting is during 2089-90 as it corresponds with the actual peristron’s date…

 References and Further Reading: